-The studies in Russian Philology are primarily aimed at providing students with broad linguistic competence (at level C1 according to the Common European Framework of Reference for Languages).
+The studies in Russian Philology are primarily aimed at providing students with linguistic competence at level B2+ according to the Common European Framework of Reference for Languages (CEFR)

 However, a "philologist" - is not only an expert in language, but also an excellent specialist in the history, literature and culture of a given country.
 Within the framework of Russian Philology, students have the opportunity to acquire essential knowledge about the phenomena occurring in the field of history, literature and culture of the Russian language area, as well as acquire practical skills in intercultural communication and translation competence.
-The study programme also includes the possibility to learn a second foreign language (English at B1/B2 level).
+The study programme also includes the possibility to learn a second foreign language (English or German) at level B1.

-- learning Russian (from scratch) aimed at mastering language skills on the C1 level according to the Common European Framework of Reference for Languages,
+- learning Russian (from scratch) aimed at mastering language skills on level B2+ according to the Common European Framework of Reference for Languages,

 - possibility of spending a semester abroad (within the ERASMUS programme) or at another university in Poland (within the MOST programme),